Sculpture, Weaving, Fused Glass, and Clay

 My art is also an expression of my training in the sciences.
 Nature has influenced the abstract, organic forms and smooth shapes that I have given to my designs and sculpture pieces.

-I started to take art courses in the 1970’s.
-My first course I took in SMU under one of the most creative and inspiring women I have ever known: Ann Mcgee Cooper.
+I started to take art courses in the 1970s.
+The first course I took was at SMU under one of the most creative and inspiring women I have ever known: Ann Mcgee Cooper.
 She gave me the confidence and encouragement I never had in High School.
 After many art courses some at Brookhaven College and others at UTD I went to Pietrasanta, Italy in 1987.

-I was encouraged to go to Pietrasanta by another mentor who saw me burnishing (polishing with an agatha stone) the primitive clay pieces I was working at that time.
+I was encouraged to go to Pietrasanta by another mentor who saw me burnishing (polishing with an Agatha stone) the primitive clay pieces I was working on at that time.
 He was Mel Fowler a marble sculptor who suggested that I could consider polishing marble after polishing clay.

 3324 Camelot Drive